uchicago-llm-course/spring2026-projects/sahil/blog5.md

 ## Next steps

-Three things worth trying, in priority order.
+Here are three things worth trying, in priority order.

 **First, more volume under the strict gate.** Keep DPP as is, but train longer or feed more problems per iteration.
 More disagreements means more chances for the clean 15% to fire, even without re-introducing sycophancy.
 If volume alone is what the reflection axis needs, this should at least partially recover the robustness.